PyPI Package Publishing Guide

 - Run postflight with

---create-release, upload marketplace artifacts, and write an acceptance receipt.
+--create-release, upload plugin artifacts, and write an acceptance receipt.

 Use a stable version such as 0.2.0 or a beta version such as 0.2.0b1.
 The automation normalizes it into three synchronized forms: